STEWARDSHIP: A Grateful Response to God’s Love

 “A steward makes God’s love visible by imitating Jesus.
 The more deeply one grows in love for God, the more one grows in heart to see STEWARDSHIP AS A WAY OF LIFE, A WAY OF LOVE, IMITATING GOD’S LOVE FOR US.
 Stewards see everything good as gifts received from God and they respond in gratitude with the gift of self.”
 USCCB: Stewardship, A Disciples Response.

-If you haven’t already decided on your parish stewardship commitment, please take time to read through the Stewardship Handbook ask God in prayer – “Loving Father, how would you have me share more fully my Time, Talent and Treasure this year?”
+We pray that you will take the time to review the stewardship material that was sent to you, and ask God in prayer – “Loving Father, how would You have me share more fully my Time, Talent and Treasure this year?”

 FROM A HEART OF GRATITUDE WE SHARE OUR TIME, TALENT, AND TREASURE.

 Please take a few minutes to watch this video from the Archdiocese of Seattle.